Sinus conditions and sinus anatomy

 Chronic sinusitis (or chronic rhinosinusitis): More than just a series of infections, chronic sinusitis is a persistent process of inflammation of the sinuses that goes on for more than 12 weeks and can continue for several months.

-Allergic rhinitis: Allergens like pollen, dust mites or pet dander cause the defences in the nose and sinuses to overreact.
+Allergic rhinitis: Allergens like pollen, dust mites, and pet dander cause the defences in the nose and sinuses to overreact.
 Mucus, nasal stuffiness, sneezing and itching result.

 Deviated septum: If the septum that divides the nose deviates too far to one side, airflow can be obstructed.